glogiotatidis/pypodcaster/README.md

 ![Codeship Build Status](https://codeship.com/projects/bf604180-e4fc-0134-5d59-0a6f4d7e1430/status?branch=master "Build Status")

 pypodcaster generates a standard iTunes-compatible podcast feed from media files in a directory.
-Use a Dropbox Public folder or any other public-facing html server to host your podcast.
+Use any public-facing html server to host your podcast.

 ## Installation